-Please come to each class on time and stay to the end of the class.
+Please join the online class every time it is scheduled and stay to the end of the class.

 Academic Integrity:

 Academic dishonesty is a serious offence and can result in suspension or expulsion from Columbia College.

 Student Conduct:

 It is the responsibility of each student to uphold the expectations and responsibilities outlined in the Student Code of Conduct Policy (ADM-P229) and any additional requirements established by your program.